 - Take advantage of opportunities to develop skills (such as leadership) through activities on and off campus.

-- Create or update your resume, cover letter, and LinkedIn profile.
+- Create or update your resume or cover letter.
 Document all of your accomplishments.
 Reflect on how each experience has shaped you and your future goals.

 How to Spot a Fraudulent Job Posting